12 best pelvic floor trainers to tone and tighten your muscles

 How to train your pelvic floor muscles

-It's a bit like pretending that you have to urinate and then holding it.
+Working your pelvic floor muscles is a bit like pretending that you have to urinate and then holding it.
 Your thighs, buttock muscles, and abdomen should remain relaxed.
 Repeat each squeeze 10-15 times.
 When you get used to doing pelvic floor exercises, you can try holding each squeeze for a few seconds.
-Every week, you can add more squeezes, but be careful not to overdo it, and always have a rest between sets of squeezes.
+Every week, you can add more squeezes, but be careful not to overdo it, and always have a rest between sets.
 After a few months, you should start to notice results.
 The NHS recommend that you keep doing pelvic floor exercises, even when you notice they're starting to work.

 When you should see your doctor